JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Route-53.md

 6. Note that a **[Hosted Zone](#Further-Readings)** is automatically created by Route 53 for your registered domain.
 We will learn more about hosted zones in the upcoming sections.
 Now we'll [create our S3 Buckets](Amazon-S3.md) for hosting our main domain as well as our subdomain.

 ## 8. Add alias records for your domain and subdomain
+####To add an alias record for your root domain (example.com)
+1. Open the Route 53 console.

+Note
+If you don't already use Route 53, see Step 1: Register a domain in the Amazon Route 53 Developer Guide.
+After completing your setup, you can resume the instructions.

+2. Choose Hosted zones.

+3. In the list of hosted zones, choose the name of the hosted zone that matches your domain name.

+4. Choose Create record.

+5. Choose Switch to wizard.

+Note
+If you want to use quick create to create your alias records, see Configuring Route 53 to route traffic to an S3 Bucket.

+6. Choose Simple routing, and choose Next.

+7. Choose Define simple record.

+8. In Record name, accept the default value, which is the name of your hosted zone and your domain.

+9. In Value/Route traffic to, choose Alias to S3 website endpoint.

+10. Choose the Region.

+11. Choose the S3 bucket.

+12. The bucket name should match the name that appears in the Name box.
+In the Choose S3 bucket list, the bucket name appears with the Amazon S3 website endpoint for the Region where the bucket was created, for example, s3-website-us-west-1.amazonaws.com (example.com).

+Choose S3 bucket lists a bucket if:

+You configured the bucket as a static website.

+The bucket name is the same as the name of the record that you're creating.

+The current AWS account created the bucket.

+13. If your bucket does not appear in the Choose S3 bucket list, enter the Amazon S3 website endpoint for the Region where the bucket was created, for example, s3-website-us-west-2.amazonaws.com.
+For a complete list of Amazon S3 website endpoints, see Amazon S3 Website endpoints.
+For more information about the alias target, see Value/route traffic to in the Amazon Route 53 Developer Guide.

+14. In Record type, choose A ‐ Routes traffic to an IPv4 address and some AWS resources.

+15. For Evaluate target health, choose No.

+16. Choose Define simple record.

 ## Further Readings